FAQ Undergraduate

 This is a question for Engineering Student Services as we do not deal with 1st year admission requirements or transfer credits.

-Why is there a need for a pre-biomedical STT for first year engineering which is different from the rest?
+Why is there a need for a pre-biomedical Timetable for first year engineering which is different from the rest?

 Because of the need for organic chemistry and upper level CHEM/BIOC courses, our students need to take CHEM 121 and 123 instead of CHEM 154.
 As a result, we created the path so students could take CHEM 121 and 123.